 Papua New Guinea is classified by the United Nations as a "Small Island Developing State".
 It faces many environmental problems and social difficulties such as dependence on international trade, limited resources, natural disasters and social unrest.
 This project contributes to the sustainable use of the country's resources and uses technology that until now has been virtually unheard of in Papua New Guinea.

 The sustainability of the project is being assessed by the Gold Standard organisation.
 In addition to the treatment of waste water, its environmental and social standards and the practices of the company in general are also being investigated.
 New Britain Palm Oil Ltd., which operates the two plants, is also a member of the Round Table for Sustainable Palm Oil (RSPO), which was initiated by the WWF and has had its production certified by it (RSPO certified).
-Coop supports this project by offsetting unavoidable CO₂ emissions.
+Coop supports the project as part of its climate protection commitment.